Bunnies

 When a rabbit is too hot, they might get heat stroke.
 While for humans, heat exhaustion may cause a range of symptoms such as dizziness and headaches, the case is different for rabbits.
 A rabbit with heat stroke cannot regulate their temperature by sweating.
 Instead, they dilate their blood vessels to regulate temperature[1].
 In particular, they dilate the vessels near their ears.
 This is why you may see a rabbit shaking ears or shaking their head and running.
 This is often an attempt to quickly regulate their temperature when they have overheated.

 Treatment for heat stroke in rabbits involves reducing their temperature.
 Bring down the heat in the room and leave a cold compress, a damp sheet or a pillow near them.
 If heat is the cause, the rabbit will come in contact with the cold surface and start feeling better.
 If they do not stop trembling or shaking their head after you have reduced their temperature, you will need to take them to the vet.
-Don’t put ice on them as this can both reduce their temperature too rapidly and cause harm on its own.

 Why do bunnies shake when they're frightened?